100 Years of racetrack legends: 1967 - 1976

 Tara’s Bulba

-• Breeder: Balcarres Stud
+Breeder — Balcarres Stud

-• Vendor: Balcarres Stud, Matamata
+Vendor — Balcarres Stud, Matamata

-• Purchaser: Gilio (Jim) Marconi, Melbourne
+Purchaser — Gilio (Jim) Marconi, Melbourne

-• Purchase Price: $13,500
+Purchase Price — $13,500

-Taras Bulba was not exported to Australia until he turned two and his four starts in 1974 resulted in wins at Sandown and Caulfield and a fourth in the VRC Sire’s Produce Stakes (Gr.1).
+Taras Bulba was not exported to Australia until he turned two, and his four starts in 1974 resulted in wins at Sandown and Caulfield and a fourth in the VRC Sire’s Produce Stakes (Gr.1).

 As a three-year-old he caused a minor upset in winning the STC Rosehill Guineas (Gr.1) then started favourite in the AJC Derby (Gr.1) which he won by half a length.
-Bypassing the Caulfield Cup (Gr.1) he then ran second to Battle Heights MVRC WS Cox Plate (Gr.1).
-A raid on Perth brought seconds in the WATC Derby (Gr.1) and the WATC Perth Cup (Gr.1).
+Bypassing the Caulfield Cup (Gr.1) he then ran second to Battle Heights in the MVRC WS Cox Plate (Gr.1).
+A raid on Perth brought seconds in the WATC Australian Derby (Gr.1) and the WATC Perth Cup (Gr.1).
 A handicap win at Caulfield was followed by a third in the STC Tulloch Stakes (L).
-He then easily landed the delayed AJC Australian Championship Stakes (Gr.1) and wrapped up the season with the VRC St Leger (Gr.2).
+He then easily landed the delayed AJC Australasian Championship Stakes (Gr.1) and wrapped up the season with the VRC St Leger (Gr.2).

 As a spring 4YO Taras Bulba only managed a VATC Underwood Stakes (Gr.1) win causing his owner to transfer the horse to Tommy Smith.
 The results were stunning with wins in the VRC Queen’s Plate (Gr.2) and VRC Queen Elizabeth Stakes (Gr.2).
 In the April he added the AJC Chipping Norton Stakes (Gr.2), ran a gallant second to Oopik in the AJC Sydney Cup (Gr.1) then beat the New Zealand Champion Balmerino in the AJC Queen Elizabeth Randwick Stakes (Gr.1).

-At five, banned from racing in Australia after bleeding for a second time he was sent to California where he recorded an Allowance Hcp win at Hollywood Park before retiring with a career of 13 wins including five Group 1s.
+At five, banned from racing in Australia after bleeding for a second time, he was sent to California where he recorded an Allowance Hcp win at Hollywood Park before retiring with a career of 13 wins including five Group 1s.

 1974: HOW NOW (Lot 26)